Digital product development guide

 Testing requirements

 Testing is an integral part of every phase of digital development.
-No software is bug-free but requirements vary when it comes to reliability: bugs in aviation software are different than bugs in a mobile game.
+No software is bug-free but reliability requirements vary greatly: issues in aviation software are not the same as those in a mobile game.

-Defining these requirements and the testing process are essential for results that meet the expectations of all parties.
-A key aspect of testing is to enable problem detection after the deployment of the digital product.
+Defining these requirements and the testing process is essential for results that meet everyone's expectations.
+A key aspect of testing is ensuring that problems can be detected even after the digital product has been deployed.

 Project testing plan

-With a test plan, we set the rules and goals for testing that best serves the project.
+A testing plan defines the rules and goals for testing in a way that best serves the project.

-We define what is in or out of scope for our testing efforts, who is responsible for organising and implementing the different areas of testing, what environments we need take into account while testing and what the testing schedule looks like.
+We define what is in or out of scope for our testing efforts, who is responsible for organising and implementing each area of testing, which environments must be taken into account, and what the testing schedule looks like.

-Time and budget will always set some constraints to testing.
+Time and budget will always impose constraints on testing.
 The test plan should reflect a shared understanding of what quality means in the context of the project.

 Oscar Salonaho